SAP-samples/abap-platform-rap630/exercises/ex1/README.md

 ## Introduction

 In this exercise, you will search for a released RAP business object to create a bank.
-For this we will *Released Objects* part of the *Project Explorer* in ADT.
+For this we will use the *Released Objects* part of the *Project Explorer* in ADT.

 We will continue to create a simple class to investigate